WenxuanWangut/1779/app_backend/README.md

 Authorization: Token <token>
 ```

 Returns all tickets grouped by status.
+Each ticket includes its comments sorted by creation time.

 **Example Response:**
 ```json